-The Architecture and Construction Club provides opportunities for education advancement, career enhancement, and public outreach and community service for students in its corresponding programs.
+The Architectural and Civil Engineering Student Association provides opportunities for educational advancement, career enhancement, and public outreach and community service for students in its corresponding programs.

 Green Sleeves provides community service opportunities for those students who are interested in environmental concerns, recycling, and renewable resources.
 For more information: Green Sleeves Guide

 The Honors College Association provides highly motivated students with enrichment activities that enhance academic studies and support the ideals of the Honors College.

 Advisor: David Adams